ComparativeGenomicsToolkit/taffy/README.md

 unaligned sequences between maf blocks and `taffy norm` then merges together the blocks.
 The `-k` option causes the output to be in maf format.

+# Referenced-based TAF and Indexing

+Neither format specification requires it, but *in practice* TAF, like MAF, is used to specify alignments along a single reference genome.
+For instance, MAF files from both MultiZ and Cactus (via hal2maf) are **referenced-based**, and have the following properties:

+* The first row of each alignment block consists of a sequence from the reference genome.
+* The first row is on the forward (+) strand
+* The alignment blocks are ordered (in increasing order) by the coordinates of the sequences on the first row.
+* The intervals on the first row of each block do not overlap

+An **anchor line** in TAF is a column from which all sequence coordinates can be deduced without scanning backwards to previous lines in the file.
+In other words, each coordinate must be specified with either an `s` or `i` operation.
+If a TAF is reference-based and the lowest coordinate of each first-row sequence is specified on an anchor line, then the TAF file is **indexable**.

+A TAF file produced from a reference-based MAF file using `taf view` will be reference-based and indexable.

+Indexable TAF files can be indexed for random-access using `taffy index`:

+    taffy index -i TAF_FILE

+This command will create `TAF_FILE.tai`, which is a list mapping sequence names (first column) and start positions (second column) to offsets in the TAF file (third column).
+If two consecutive lines index the same sequence, the second one will be relative to the first (and the first column will be `*`).
+The `-b` option specifies the interval length in the index.
+But only anchor lines (whose frequency is controlled by `taffy view -s` can ever be indexed.
+Smaller index intervals will result in faster lookup times at the cost of the index itself being slower to load.

+Tuning this is a work in progress.

+An indexed TAF file can be accessed using `taffy view -r` to quickly pull out a subregion.
+For example, `taffy view -r hg38.chr10:550000-600000` will extract the 50000bp (0-based, open-ended) interval on `hg38.chr10` in either TAF (default) or MAF (add `-m) format.
+This works only if the TAF is referenced on hg38.

+Notes:

+* The sequence names do not need to be ordered for TAF indexing (ie chr2 could come before chr1 in the file).
+Just the positions within each sequence must be in order

+* The index could further be generalized to support out-of-order (but still non-overlapping!) intervals without (I think) any changes to the interface or format.
+Instead of the simple seek + extend approach used when querying now, it would need to recheck and potentially re-seek after extending though any subsequent intervals.
+This could potentially allow indexing non-reference intervals, but the effiency will degrade with the number of out-of-order intervals.

 # Using C Library

 There is also a simple C library for working with taf/maf files.
 See taf.h in the